633 W 5th Street #2890

 The stages of Pregnancy Discrimination Are:

-Employers are prohibited against discriminating against the employee under any of these circumstances.
+Employers are prohibited from discriminating against employees under any of these circumstances.
 Also, they cannot harm employees who intend to become pregnant.
 Employers are barred from asking women if they plan to become pregnant during the hiring or employment process.

-- In any event, employers are barred from using your choice to make babies as a reason to not hire, promote, or terminate you, the applicant, or employee.
+In any event, employers are barred from using your choice to make babies as a reason not to hire, promote, or terminate you, the applicant, or the employee.

 Also, it is your employer’s duty to ensure reasonable accommodations for pregnant employees like you.

-- So an example of this is an employee whose job entails body strain like lifting.
-Here, the employee can request to be moved into a position that safer for her condition.
+So an example of this is an employee whose job entails body strain like lifting.
+Here, the employee can request to be moved into a position that is safer for her condition.

-- Employers who fail in reasonably accommodating pregnant employees violate discrimination laws.
+Employers who fail to accommodate pregnant employees violate discrimination laws reasonably.